-In 1954 the National University merged with The George Washington University forming what became the National Law Center at The George Washington University.
-This is believed to have been the precipitating event to the desegregation of GW, as National University was already open to students of color and its enrolled students became GW students at the time of the merger.
+In 1954 the National University merged with The George Washington University, forming what became the National Law Center at The George Washington University.
+This merger is considered the precipitating event in the desegregation of GW, as National University was already open to students of color and its enrolled students became GW students at the time of the merger.

-Although instruction was first given in several professional fields, including a Department of Medicine, the concentration as the years passed was toward the law.
+Although instruction was first given in several professional fields, including a Department of Medicine, the concentration as the years passed trended toward the law.
 Belva Lockwood, the first woman to be admitted to practice before the Supreme Court, was a graduate.
-Because of rapid growth and changing conditions it was found necessary to reorganize the University in 1896.
+Because of rapid growth and changing conditions, it was found necessary to reorganize the University in 1896.
 A new charter was granted by a special Act of Congress, (129 Stat.
 L. 194), conferring the power to grant university degrees.
-Law constituted the predominant branch of the University, but it should not be overlooked that National's School of Economics and Government conferred degrees of A.B., B.S., B.C.S., and M.C.S. as well.
+Law was the predominant branch of the University, but it should not be overlooked that National's School of Economics and Government also conferred the degrees of A.B., B.S., B.C.S., and M.C.S.